 Perth's Best Picnic Spots, Hyde Park

-Share This Page
+Share

-Can you blame us for loving a picnic?
-We have some pretty glorious weather, picturesque parks and some of the best beaches in the world.
-With plenty of unique locations perfect for a sunny day feast, it’s time to grab your picnic rug, some friends and a set of Finska.
+Perth has some pretty glorious weather, picturesque parks and some of the best beaches in the world – and with plenty of unique locations perfect for a sunny day feast, it’s time to grab your picnic rug, some friends and a set of Finska.

 South Beach Recreation Reserve